-Mathematical principles and techniques are developed specifically in the applied physics context in particular units at level 4 and 5 (A2).
-There is a strong emphasis on applied problem solving throughout the course (A3).
-Knowledge of instruments and experimental techniques is developed through the practical units, but practical work is also a vehicle for developing a deep understanding of the core of physics in many units (A3, A4).
-Complementary to instrumental methodologies, computer modelling and simulation play a vital role in understanding complex physical systems and these skills are developed throughout the degree from the foundation provided by Introduction to Computational Physics.
-In addition to units that develop appropriate general methodologies, many units develop a series of problem-based investigations also intended to extend deep learning of the core of physics (A4).
+Knowledge of instruments and experimental techniques is developed to the initial level through the practical units and observational work at level 4, but practical work is also a vehicle for developing a deep understanding of the core of physics in some units (A3, A4).
+Complementary to instrumental/observational and data analysis methodologies, computer modelling and simulation play a vital role in understanding complex physical and astrophysical systems and these skills are developed in the Computational Physics units at level 4 and 5 and in specific contexts throughout the degree.

+In addition to units that develop appropriate general methodologies many units develop a series of problem-based investigations also intended to extend deep learning of the core of physics (A4).